ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/OOP_concepts.md

 }
 ```

-## Class-sph-fluid
+## Class `Fluid`

-A cluster of particles, depending on its behavior can represent a variety of concepts.
-One of these concepts is what we will refer to herein as an SPH-fluid, which apart from being discretized in particles also has other attributes such as density, mass and pressure.
-Therefore, the class sph-fluid is a child class of the particles class which is extended in order to encapsulate more member variables and methods to fully characterize the simulated fluid, and it's state during every timestep.
-In the main program the base class will never be invoked explicitly, but only implicitly through the instantiation of a sph-fluid object.
-However, from the developer's perspective, by using this approach the code becomes more modular and allows for the derivation of multiple children from the base class if needed.
+A cluster of particles, depending on its behaviour can represent a variety of concepts.
+One of these concepts is what we will refer to herein as a "fluid", which apart from being discretized in particles also has other attributes such as density, mass and pressure.
+Therefore, the class `Fluid` is a child class of the particles class which is extended in order to encapsulate more members to fully characterize the simulated fluid, and its state during every timestep.
+In the main program the base class will never be invoked explicitly, but only implicitly through the instantiation of a `Fluid` object.
+However, from the developer's perspective, using this approach makes the code more modular and allows for the derivation of multiple children from the base class if needed.

 ```cpp
 class fluid : public particles {